Johannesburg · Digital Department Lead

 Data loop

 Performance signals return to sharpen the human truth.
 The system improves.
+The team gets better at knowing what to make.

 South Africa